Killaghaduff: History

-In medieval times Killaghaduff was located in, but did not form part of, a ballybetagh owned by the McGovern clan, spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone and Noclone (Irish derived place name Áth Chluain, meaning ‘The Ford of the Meadow’).
+In medieval times Killaghaduff was located in, but did not form part of, a ballybetagh owned by the McGovern clan, spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone, and Noclone (Irish derived place name Áth Chluain, meaning ‘The Ford of the Meadow’).
 Killaghaduff was instead owned by the Roman Catholic Church and so its history belongs to the ecclesiastical history of the parish.
-It would have belonged to the parish priest and the erenach family rather than to the McGovern chief.
-In the 16th century these ecclesiastical lands in Killaghaduff were seized in the course of the Reformation in Ireland and kept initially by the English monarch and then eventually granted to the Anglican Bishop of Kilmore.
-The townland was also called Templedowa or Tampledowne (Irish derived place name Teampall Dhuibh, meaning ‘The Black Church’, which is basically the same meaning as Killaghaduff) and Cardragh, Croderagh or Crodragh (Irish derived place name Cruach Doire, meaning ‘The Hill of the Oakwood’).
-The church had two different rights, one was ownership of the church lands (both termon lands and the site of the church and graveyard) and the other was ownership of the church tithes (also called the rectorial tithes or the rectory) which were a tenth of all the produce of the parish not owned by the church.
+It would have belonged to the parish priest and the Erenach family rather than to the McGovern chief.
+In the 16th century, these ecclesiastical lands in Killaghaduff were seized in the course of the Reformation in Ireland and kept initially by the English monarch and then eventually granted to the Anglican Bishop of Kilmore.
+The townland was also called Templedowa or Tampledowne (Irish-derived place name Teampall Dhuibh, meaning ‘The Black Church’, which is the same meaning as Killaghaduff) and Cardragh, Croderagh or Crodragh (Irish-derived place name Cruach Doire, meaning ‘The Hill of the Oakwood’).
+The church had two different rights, one was ownership of the church lands (both termon lands and the site of the church and graveyard) and the other was ownership of the church tithes (also called the rectorial tithes or the rectory) which were tenth of all the produce of the parish not owned by the church.
 These rights were often owned by different people and so had a different history, as set out below.